M24 Chaffee: Non-US service

 Like other successful World War II designs, the M24 was supplied to many armies around the globe and was used in local conflicts long after it had been replaced in the US Army by the M41 Walker Bulldog.

 France employed its M24s in Indo-China in infantry support missions, with good results.
 They employed ten M24s in the Battle of Dien Bien Phu.
 In December 1953, ten disassembled Chaffees were transported by air to provide fire support to the garrison.
 They fired about 15,000 shells in the long siege that followed before the Viet Minh forces finally overcame the camp in May 1954, almost all being entirely worn out and badly damaged by the time the battle was over.
 France also deployed the M24 in Algeria, with some variants which fought there carrying an AMX-13 turret modified by France.
 Some former French and US Chaffees are known to have been passed down to the Army of South Vietnam, where they saw service at least until the Battle of Huế, with several serving as fixed gun emplacements outside vital military installations such as airbases.

+In February 1964, the Ethiopian Army also deployed M24 Chaffees alongside M75 APCs in the 1964 Ethiopian-Somali Border War to battle at Tog Wajaale, with eight Ethiopian "tanks" reportedly lost in combat.